novasamatech/parity-signer/docs/src/development/UOS.md

 uses Parity-associated key as general verifier, but users can remove it and set their own.
 There could be only one general verifier at any time.

+Custom verifier could be used for a network information that was verified, but not with general verifier.
+There could be as many as needed custom verifiers at any time, and custom verifier could switched to the general verifier seamlessly.

+### Shared update processing sequence:

+1. Cut the QR data and get:

+    - encryption used by verifier (1 `u8` from prelude)
+    - (only if the update is signed, i.e. the encryption is **not** `0xff`):

+        - update verifier public key, its length matching the encryption (32 or 33 `u8` immediately after the prelude)
+        - update verifier signature, its length matching the encryption (64 or 65 `u8` at the end)

+    - concatenated update payload and reserved tail

+    If the data length is insufficient, Signer produces an error and suggests to load non-damaged transaction.

+2. Using the payload type from the prelude, determine the update payload length and cut payload from the reserved tail, which remains unused.

+    If the data length is insufficient, Signer produces an error and suggests to load non-damaged transaction.

+3. Verify the signature for the payload.
+If this fails, Signer produces an error indicating that the update signature is invalid.

+### `add_specs` processing sequence

+1. If the signature is valid, update payload is decoded and then processed according to the prelude.
+If the decoding is not successful, Signer produces an error.

+### `load_meta` processing sequence

+1. Update payload is cut into network metadata and network genesis hash.

+### `load_types` processing sequence